blakey22/rest_email_signup/README.md

 ## How to run
-You might want to use `virtualenv` to kepp the simplicity of the enviornment.
+You might want to use `virtualenv` to keep the simplicity of the environment.

 ```
 pip install -r requirements